 Faced with the news that chemical fumes may cause harm, it is natural for salon workers to wonder what they can do to protect themselves.
 Other than wearing a mask while working to reduce the amount of fumes inhaled, there may not be much.
 The OSHA report lists several steps that can address the risk including:

-- Use the least hazardous chemical, ventilate the room, use an exhaust system, use gloves and goggles, use respirators (not merely a surgical mask).
+- Use the least hazardous chemical, ventilate the room, use an exhaust system, use gloves and goggles, and use respirators (not merely a surgical mask).

 However, workers who find that they suffer from adverse health conditions due to their working conditions can speak to an attorney for help filing a workers’ compensation claim.
 A workers’ compensation claim can help employees with their medical expenses and cover a portion of their lost income when workers become ill due to unsafe working conditions.

 Unfortunately, recovering workers’ compensation benefits for health conditions due to noxious fumes is not always easy.
 Insurance companies and employers typically fight these claims.
 And, even if the claim is determined to be valid or “compensable,” employers and their insurers will likely dispute the value of the claim.

 In addition to a worker’s compensation act claim, an attorney may be able to help injured workers file a products liability injury claim against manufacturers that do not warn customers or that improperly label their products that contain toxins.
 These claims are extremely complex and costly to pursue.
 Injured workers wishing to file a product liability claim should always speak to an attorney with experience taking legal action against large manufacturers and their insurance companies.

 Want to File a Claim?
 Call Our Noxious Fumes Attorneys